This article was updated in June 2023 to include a recent video that explains what happens during a minibus 10-week safety inspection.

-Your Minibuses’ Section 19 Permit requires 10-week safety inspections.
+Under a Section 19 Permit your minibus requires 10-week safety inspections.
 Let Castle Minibus arrange, book, complete and sort the paperwork.
 All that’s required from you are the keys.

-Safety inspections must be carried out by qualified engineers and are in addition to MOTs, servicing and your daily inspections.
+Safety inspections must be carried out by qualified engineers and are in addition to MOTs, servicing and your daily walk-around checks.
 It’s vital that safety critical items, like braking systems, are checked regularly by a mechanic and any defects repaired.

-The government recommends inspections every 10 weeks for vehicles under 12 years old, and every 6 weeks for vehicles older than 12 years.
+The government recommends inspections every 10 weeks for vehicles under 12 years old, and every 6 weeks for vehicles aged 12 years and over.
 See DVSA advice.

 A safety inspection report should include: